 How to reheat chicken tenders

-If you have left over tenders, store them in an airtight container in the fridge where they will keep for up to 5 days.
+If you have left over tenders, store them in an airtight container in the fridge.
+They will keep for up to 5 days.

 Frequently asked questions